-In a web class, you will use a software tool called Desire2Learn (D2L).
+In an online class, you will use a software tool called D2L Brightspace.
 D2L allows instructors to place course content in a password-protected site that only students who are registered for the class can access.
 Students can access these courses from any computer that has a connection to the Internet at anytime of day or night.
 As with a campus class, you will have assignment due dates, and if your class has online exams, exams may have due dates as well.
-Students and instructors will typically interact with each other via email and bulletin board discussions.
+Students and instructors will typically interact with each other via email and online discussions.
 You may also communicate with your instructor via the telephone or in person if the need should arise.

-Most courses have a required textbook.
+Most online courses have a required textbook.
 Please check with PCC’s bookstore for the textbooks that are required for your class.
-To determine if your course has specific software requirements, you will need to check the course’s course information page to determine what software is needed.
-If you need to purchase software, please check with PCC’s bookstore, you can often get software from them at a reduced cost.
+To determine if your course has specific software requirements, you will need to check the course information page.

 Homework and testing

-Homework for online classes is submitted in a variety of methods.
-Usually, you will submit assignments through email.
-You might also fulfill homework requirements by posting messages to a bulletin board or listserv, uploading files, or participating in chat sessions.
+Homework for online classes can be submitted in a variety of methods.
+Usually, you will submit assignments through email or an online dropbox tool.
+You might also fulfill homework requirements by posting messages to a discussion board, uploading files, or participating in chat sessions.

 Your Internet connection